Authors of section

 Open all credits

-Internal fixation techniques in the dentate patient begin with re-establishing the occlusion, ensuring maintenance of preoperative occlusal status.
-There are several techniques to provide maxillomandibulary fixation (MMF).
+Internal fixation techniques in dentate patients begin with re-establishing the occlusion, ensuring maintenance of pre-injury occlusal status.
+There are several techniques that provide maxillomandibular fixation (MMF).
 Many surgeons agree that the gold standard for establishing MMF is the use of arch bars.
-However, there are various methods of MMF that can be used in specific clinical situations.
+However, various methods of MMF can be used in specific clinical situations.

 Standard MMF methods are:

-There are other wire fixation methods such as Ivy loops, Gilmer wiring, Stout wiring, and Kazanjian buttons, to name but a few.
+There are other wire fixation methods such as Ivy loops, Gilmer wiring, Stout wiring, and Kazanjian buttons.

 Teaching video

-One pitfall when using arch bars is the risk of contamination of bloodborne infection from patients.
+One pitfall when using arch bars is the risk of stick injuries.
 Passing the wires to secure the arch bar can result in a puncture or tear in the surgeon's glove and the possibility of disease transmission to the surgeon.

-Universal infection control shall be ensured for every patient, regardless of the disease status of the patient.
-Adequate protective barriers, as well as techniques, are essential to prevent prick accidents.
+Universal infection control must be ensured for every patient, regardless of the disease status of the patient.
+Adequate protective barriers, as well as techniques, are essential to prevent stick injuries.

 Adequate protective barriers

-Use of double gloves.
-The lower number of perforations in the inner gloves demonstrate the effectiveness of double gloving.
+The use of double gloves provides a second protective barrier.
+The lower number of perforations in the inner gloves demonstrates the effectiveness of double gloving.

 Change of gloves